ansys/pyaedt/doc/source/Resources/Code_Guidelines.rst

     self.messenger.add_warning_message("This is a warning message.")
     self.messenger.add_info_message("This is an info message.")

-These exmaples demonstratw how to to write messages only to the log file:
+These examples demonstrate how to to write messages only to the log file:

 .. code:: python